shubhcm/hello-world/README.md

 # hello-world
-Trying to learn using github.
-Changing the text so as to learn how to commit changes on github.
+Trying to learn how github works.